jona-thanho/cse15l-lab-reports/week5.md

 written_2/travel_guides/berlitz1/WhereToJapan.txt:1291:Miho Museum.
 Some 30 km (18.5 miles) outside Kyoto, set written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt:142:The mountain areas surrounding the Capalita River are also the site of many natural treasures, including the Capalitilla Cascades.
 About 30 km (18.5 miles) north of Tangolunda a grouping of waterfalls, with heights averaging 25 m (80 feet) form natural Jacuzzis and clear pools for swimming.
 The area is also popular for horseback riding and rappelling.
 ```
 #### Again, the two line numbers and their associated text are outputted to the terminal.
-We see that this command is useful for when you want to view the surrounding text of a specific keyword (i.e. gain context) or know the line number of that keyword.
+We see that `r` is useful for a broad search of a directory and its subdirectories and that `n` is useful for when you want to view the surrounding text of a specific keyword (i.e. gain context), know the line number of that keyword, or find the file/path name in which that keyword is located.

 ###### *Source: [GeeksforGeeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)*